IBM/z_ansible_collections_doc/source/eda/eda-for-ibm-z.rst

 EDA is a pre-built, tested, and supported automation validated content for IBM Z environments, ensuring reliability and best practices out of the box.

-For more information on validated content, see `certified-validated-ibm-z`.
+For more information on validated content, see :ref:`certified-validated-ibm-z`.

 **Core capabilities**